greatfocus/gf-sframe/README.md

 - service running as secure connection
 - payload encryption
 - data at rest encryption
-- use broker to public microservice events
-- requestId limitation on timeout

 # Generation the ssl
 Generate private key (.key)